Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Stochastic Message Passing

-A major shortcoming of permutation-equivariant GNNs is that they cannot differentiate automorphic nodes.
-To solve that problem, we need to introduce some mechanism as ``symmetry breaking'', i.e., to enable GNNs to distinguish these nodes.
-We sample a stochastic matrix $\mathbf{E} \in \mathbb{R}^{N \times d}$ where each element follows an i.i.d. normal distribution $\mathcal{N}(0,1)$.
-The stochastic matrix can provide signals in distinguishing the nodes because they are randomly sampled without being affected by the graph automorphism.
-In fact, we can easily calculate that the Euclidean distance between two stochastic signals divided by a constant $\sqrt{2}$ follows a chi distribution $\chi_d$:
+Theorem~\ref{thm:walksim} indicates that a major shortcoming of permutation-equivariant GNNs is that they cannot differentiate automorphic node pairs.
+To solve that problem, we need to introduce some mechanism as ``symmetry breaking'', i.e., to enable GNNs to distinguish symmetric nodes.
+To achieve this goal, we sample a stochastic matrix $\mathbf{E} \in \mathbb{R}^{N \times d}$, where each element follows an i.i.d. normal distribution $\mathcal{N}(0,1)$.
+We leave exploring other possible stochastic signals besides Gaussian distributions as future works.
+The stochastic matrix can provide signals to distinguish the nodes because they are randomly sampled without being affected by the graph automorphism.
+In fact, we can easily calculate that the Euclidean distance between two stochastic signals divided by a constant $\sqrt{2}$ follows a chi distribution $\chi_d$, that is,

 When $d$ is reasonably large, e.g., $d > 20$, the probability of two signals being close is very low.
+Then, inspired by the message-passing framework, we apply a GNN on the stochastic matrix so that the nodes can exchange information of the stochastic signals,